ozdemirburak/laravel-9-simple-cms/README.md

 <a name="item8"></a>
 ## License

-This is free software distributed under the terms of the MIT license
+This is free software distributed under the terms of the MIT license.

 -----